U.S. soldier accused of killing Afghans in deal to avoid execution - lawyer

 Bales is to enter a guilty plea on June 5 at Joint Base Lewis-McChord, a military installation in Washington state.
 The presiding judge, Army Colonel Jeffery Nance, and a commanding general must still approve the deal.

-Bales' deal mirrors a similar agreement struck last month at Lewis-McChord, where Sergeant John Russell pleaded guilty to killing two medical staff officers and three soldiers at the Camp Liberty combat stress clinic, near Baghdad's airport in a 2009 shooting spree.

-Russell, who was spared execution for one of the worst cases of violence by an American soldier against other U.S. troops, was sentenced to life in prison without parole following an abbreviated court martial.

-(Reporting by Eric M. Johnson; Writing by Cynthia Johnston; Editing by Cynthia Johnston, Tim Dobbyn and Eric Beech)
+(Reporting by Eric M. Johnson, Writing by Cynthia Johnston; Editing by Cynthia Johnston, Tim Dobbyn and Lisa Shumaker)